KellyCorreia/first-ruby-repo/README.md

  Welcome to the AWS CodeStar sample web application
 ==================================================

-This sample code helps get you started with a simple Ruby on Rails web application deployed by AWS Elastic Beanstalk and AWS CloudFormation.
+This sample TEST code helps get you started with a simple Ruby on Rails web application deployed by AWS Elastic Beanstalk and AWS CloudFormation.

 What's Here